GlenKPeterson/Paguro/README.md

 To use, start with a Java Iterable or Array wrapped in a ViewFrom____ or SequenceFrom____ class.

-The focus of this project is on collection transformation, but general purpose functional tools are included to make that possible, such as "second-class" functions.  :-)
+The focus of this project is on collection transformation (using higher-order functions), but general purpose functional tools are included to make that possible, such as "second-class" functions.  :-)
 To that end, the ephemeral.View classes provide the lowest-common-denominator of transformation.
 That's good in the sense, that for a single-threaded application transforming a singly linked list, it could not perform any better.
 Having a simple, correct reference implementation provides a baseline for concurrent shortcuts to beat.